What is Creative Commons?

 Who owns what?

-Furthermore, CC works are meant to be 'synthetic' in the sense that licensees can 'mix' up existing works to create new ones.
-But what happens when a person combines a work with a Share Alike licence with a non-CC work?
-It could mean that the derivative product then has to be licensed under a Share Alike licence.
-On this level, it is arguable that a licensee's flexibility to create and distribute new works is constrained.
+Furthermore, CC works are meant to be ‘synthetic’ in the sense that licensees can ‘mix’ up existing works to create new ones.
+But what happens when a person combines a work with an Attribution-Share Alike (CC BY-SA) licence with a non-CC work?
+It could mean that the derivative product then has to be licensed under an Attribution-Share Alike (CC BY-SA) licence, to the possible detriment of the author of the non-CC original work.

 Lack of control